-- Amendments to PAS 1, Presentation of Financial Statements Classification of Liabilities as Current or Non-current The amendments clarify the requirements for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
+Amendments to PAS 1, Presentation of Financial Statements - Classification of Liabilities as Current or Non-current - The amendments clarify the requirements for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.

 The amendments also specify and clarify the following: (i) an entity's right to defer settlement must exist at the end of the reporting period, (ii) the classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement, (iii) how lending conditions affect classification, and (iv) requirements for classifying liabilities where an entity will or may settle by issuing its own equity instruments.
 The amendments must be applied retrospectively.
-Earlier application is permitted. - Amendments to PAS 1 and PFRS Practice Statement 2 Making Materiality Judgement, Disclosure Initiative Accounting Policies - The amendments require an entity to disclose its material accounting policies, instead of its significant accounting policies and provide guidance on how an entity applies the concept of materiality in making decisions about accounting policy disclosures.
-In assessing the materiality of accounting policy information, entities need to consider both the size of the transactions, other events or conditions and its nature.
-The amendments clarify (1) that accounting policy information may be material because of its nature, even if the related amounts are immaterial, (2) that accounting policy information is material if users of an entity's financial statements would need it to understand other material information in the financial statements, and (3) if an entity discloses immaterial accounting policy information, such information should not obscure material accounting policy information.
-In addition, PFRS Practice Statement 2 is amended by adding guidance and examples to explain and demonstrate the application of the 'four-step materiality process' to accounting policy information.
-The amendments should be applied prospectively.
-Earlier application is permitted. - Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors Definition of Accounting Estimates The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies, and the correction of errors.
+Earlier application is permitted.

+- Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors Definition of Accounting Estimates The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies, and the correction of errors.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 An entity develops an accounting estimate if an accounting policy requires an item in the financial statements to be measured in a way that involves measurement uncertainty.
 The amendments clarify that a change in accounting estimate that results from new information or new developments is not a correction of an error, and that the effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
 A change in an accounting estimate may affect only the profit or loss in the current period, or the profit or loss of both the current and future periods.
 Earlier application is permitted. - Amendments to PAS 12, Income Taxes Deferred Tax Related Assets and Liabilities from a Single Transaction - The amendments require companies to recognize deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
 Earlier application is permitted.